atieh-sahraei/DNN/README.md

 # DNN
-This the term project for the course DIL700
+This is the term project for the course DIL700